 The touch is very responsive and you won’t need to jab your screen vehemently for a response.
 The keyboard of the Kindle Paperwhite is worth a special mention here, with its well-spaced keys and quick response.
 It doesn’t lag and is not sluggish in response in any way, and easily be said to be one of the best e-ink keyboards on the market.

 The Kindle Paperwhite supports MOBI, PRC, PDF, TXT, DOC, and DOCX files.
 It has 2GB of internal storage, which offers you room to store up to 1,000 books.
 The only thing is, that there is no memory card slot.
 You can however, connect the Kindle Paperwhite as a USB mass storage device with a Mac or PC, so you won’t be stuck with only Kindle Store downloads.
 But the absence of Audible support and a headphone jack will disappoint audiobook fans.

 When you hold the sleek Paperwhite in your hand, it almost feels like you are holding a freshly sanded piece of wood.
 Its super smooth and slick finish is worth a mention.
 Its rounded off edges and matted black finish make the Paperwhite effortless to hold, even for longer periods of time, when you just can’t seem to put that book down.
 So now, no more straining your arm!

-For the wealth of features and intuition that this little e-reader offers you, the Amazon Kindle Paperwhite comes to you at a pretty affordable price.
+For the wealth of features and intuition that this little e-reader offers you, the Amazon Kindle Paperwhite comes to you at a pretty affordable pricing of $119.